marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   is used in all functions.
 Several targets always omit the frame pointer in leaf functions.

-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -foptimize-sibling-calls